Wishing Well

 The following was taken from Websters:

-European folklore to describe wells where it was thought that any spoken wish would be granted.
+A wishing well is a term from European folklore to describe wells where it was thought that any spoken wish would be granted.
 The idea that a wish would be granted came from the idea that water contained deities or had been placed there as a gift from the gods, since water was a source of life and oftentimes a scarce commodity.

-healing powers and therefore wells became popular with many people drinking, bathing or just simply wishing over it.
+Water was seen to have healing powers and therefore wells became popular with many people drinking, bathing or just simply wishing over it.
 People believe that the guardians or dwellers of the well would grant them their wish if they paid a price.
 After uttering the wish, one would generally drop coins in the well.

-pennies in ponds and fountains stems from this.
+The tradition of dropping pennies in ponds and fountains stems from this.
 Coins would be placed there as gifts for the deity in thanks.

 Other wishing traditions would include cutting a birthday cake, blowing out the candles on a birthday cake, smearing your name on a birthday cake and breaking a wish bone.